Topic: Higher Levels of Placement

 - In order to be included: Program must specifically deliver higher level of placement services (e.g., group home model) or deliver services designed to be an alternative to placement in higher levels of care (e.g., treatment foster care)

 - In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines 1) child welfare outcomes such as reductions in the use of higher levels of placement or placement disruptions, 2) changes in placement staff attitudes and behavior such as reduction in use of seclusion or restraint, and/or 3) behavior-related outcomes for youth/children such as changes in behavior, symptom levels, and/or functioning

-Why was Higher Level of Placement chosen as a topic by the Advisory Committee?
+Why was Higher Levels of Placement chosen as a topic by the Advisory Committee?
 (Click for Answer)

 Child & Family Policy Institute of California